-Agenda Item 9 (Issue 9.1.8) (amended by CPG PTA-5) Issue: Resolution 757 (WRC-12) - Regulatory aspects on nano- and pico satellites Preliminary CEPT position:
+Agenda Item 9 (Issue 9.1.8) (amended by CPG-15-5)

+Issue: Resolution 757 (WRC-12) - Regulatory aspects on nano- and pico satellites

-- CEPT proposes that RR Articles 9 and 11 remain unchanged concerning publication, coordination and notification purposes. - CEPT considers the possibility of using a range for the altitude and inclination in the RR Appendix 4 parameters supplied in the API, and to adopt a WRC-15 Resolution that would propose this possibility to be implemented for nanosatellites and picosatellites. - In addition, in order to ensure equal coexistence between NGSO space services, and to avoid uncontrolled deployment of small satellites CEPT recommends that a future WRC-18 agenda item should establish [guidelines] and limits in the Radio Regulations.
-CEPT Coordinator : Mr Wouter Jan Ubbels (Netherlands)
+- CEPT proposes that RR Articles 9 and 11 remain unchanged concerning publication, coordination and notification purposes. - In addition, in order to ensure equal coexistence between NGSO space services, and to avoid uncontrolled deployment of small satellites CEPT recommends that a future WRC-18 agenda item should establish [guidelines] and limits in the Radio Regulations.

-Agenda Item 9 (Issue 9.2) (Sat part) (approved by CPG-15-4) Issue: Collection of difficulties or inconsistencies encountered in the application of the Radio Regulations (RR) that are identified by the administrations, the Radiocommunication Bureau (BR) and the Radio Regulations Board (RRB), as well as the suggestion of the BR and the RRB of modifications of the RR to alleviate such difficulties or inconsistencies.
-Preliminary CEPT position CEPT will gather any difficulties or inconsistencies encountered by its members in their application of the provisions of the Radio Regulations related to space procedures.
-CEPT will afterwards bring them to the attention of the Radiocommunication Bureau so that they may be included in the Director's Report to WRC-15.
+Agenda Item 9 (Issue 9.2) (Sat part) (approved by CPG-15-5)

+Issue: Collection of difficulties or inconsistencies encountered in the application of the Radio Regulations (RR) that are identified by the administrations, the Radiocommunication Bureau (BR) and the Radio Regulations Board (RRB), as well as the suggestion of the BR and the RRB of modifications of the RR to alleviate such difficulties or inconsistencies.

+Preliminary CEPT position

+CEPT will gather any difficulties or inconsistencies encountered by its members in their application of the provisions of the Radio Regulations related to space procedures.
+CEPT will afterwards bring them to the attention of the Director of the Radiocommunication Bureau so that they may be included in his Report to WRC-15.